 Before we arrive on site, please remove all clutter in front of your electrical panel.
 If you were told that the inverter will be mounted in the garage, make sure to remove all tools or shelving off the wall at the inverter location.

-Once installation is completed, an electrician or lead installer will walk you through how your system works.
+Once your solar installation is completed, an electrician or lead installer will walk you through how your solar energy system works.
 Most times, this happens the day we wrap up the installation, but if you aren’t home, we will schedule another time.

 During the walkthrough, we will show you all parts of your solar energy system, starting with your solar array and ending with your inverter.
 You will learn what to watch for, how to read your inverter, and how to manually shut down and restart your system.
 Feel free to ask questions!